podratz/leonardo-swift/README.md

 ![UI parameterized with metallic ratios.](./.github/Images/ContinuedRatio.png 'UI parameterized with metallic ratios.')

-You find this example on the playground page `Continuous Ratios`.
+You find this example on the playground page `Continued Ratios`.

 ## Define your own ratios